 Scalp micropigmentation is generally a risk-free procedure.
 However, in rare cases, clients may experience an allergic reaction to the pigment and may suffer with infection and potential scarring as a result.

-The most common risk associated with a scalp micropigmentation procedure is bad results due to poor workmanship and/or artistry.
+The most common risk associated with a scalp micropigmentation procedure is experiencing bad results due to poor workmanship.

 Aftercare for Scalp Micropigmentation

-Looking after your SMP results is easy and there are only a few simple steps that should be followed to ensure the longevity of the colour and style.
+Looking after your SMP results is easy and there are only a few simple steps that should be followed to ensure longevity.

-Following the final session, it is important that every client adhere to the advice given to them by their practitioner and our advice outlined below:
+Following the final session, it is important that every client adheres to the advice given to them by their practitioner and the points outlined below:

-- The client must avoid excessive exposure to water and heat for at least twenty-eight days following the final treatment.
+- Avoid excessive exposure to water and heat for at least twenty-eight days following the final treatment.
 Places and activities to avoid include swimming, saunas and steam rooms.

-- The client must avoid excessive sun exposure for at least twenty-eight days post procedure.
+- Avoid excessive sun exposure for at least twenty-eight days post procedure.
 After the allotted time, the client must make sure to administer SPF lotion to the treated area when exposed to sunlight.

-- The client must moisturise the area regularly to prevent excessive exfoliation often caused by dry skin.
+- Moisturise the area regularly to prevent excessive exfoliation often caused by dry skin.